 The show features true stories about women who experienced symptoms they thought were severe indigestion or appendicitis.

 Then they discover they’re actually pregnant – while in labour with a full term baby!

 I find these stories fascinating because my pregnancies were really obvious from the very beginning.

 From the morning sickness, to missed periods, to a growing belly, and jarring kicks from the inside, my babies announced their presence clearly.

 For many people, it’s hard to imagine how a pregnancy could remain hidden for such a long time.

-What’s the longest someone didn’t know she was pregnant?
+What’s the longest you didn’t know you were pregnant?

 Surprisingly, it’s possible for a woman to find out she’s pregnant at full term – sometimes even at the moment of birth.